raikoho/Web-Testing-Cheat-Sheet/Obtaining an account (easy)/CORS.md

 ## Cross-origin resource sharing

 CORS works, if:
-**Access-Control-Allow-Credentials** header suggesting that it may support CORS.
+**Access-Control-Allow-Credentials: true** header suggesting that it may support CORS.
-**Origin: https://example.com** is reflected in the Access-Control-Allow-Origin header.
+**Origin: https://example.com** is reflected in the Access-Control-Allow-Origin header in response.

 ## Standard payload:
 ```